Customer Effort Score (CES): How to Calculate and Improve It Plus Industry Benchmarks

 What is Customer Effort Score?

-Customer Effort Score (CES) is a customer experience survey metric that measures the perceived effort customers must exert to use a company's product or service.
+Customer Effort Score (CES) is a customer experience survey metric that measures the perceived effort customers must exert to use a company's product or service, or request support.
 CES metrics are collected via surveys across various touchpoints in a customer's journey.
+Lower effort correlates directly with higher customer retention, making CES one of the most actionable metrics a support team can track.

 For example, you've just moved into a new home and need to set up a new account with the local utilities company.
 The effort you must invest, or the ease or difficulty of that process, will comprise the CES you submit for that service.